sardChen/sardChen.github.io/_pages/about.md

 # 🔥 News

+* *2026.07*:  🎉🎉 Our paper "WiDepFuzz: Finding Wi-Fi Protocol Bugs in Mobile Hotspot via Field Dependency Model” was accepted by **ASE 2026**!
 * *2026.06*:  🎉🎉 Our paper “USEC: A User-Requirement-Driven Mandatory Access Control Framework for Operating Systems” was accepted by **OSDI 2026**!
 * *2026.06*:  🎉🎉 Our paper “DRVFuzz: Data-Sensitive RISC-V CPU Fuzzing” was accepted by **USENIX Security 2026**!
 * *2026.03*:  🎉🎉 Our paper “RISCSmith: Finding RISC-V CPU Bugs via Rich Instruction Construction and On-the-fly Differential Analysis” was accepted by **DAC 2026**!